MikeDemetr/portfolio/README.md

 # Michael Demetradze's Data Analyst portfolio.
+Hello, and thanks for stopping by!
+This repository contains examples of my projects.
+Below there ara SQL and Python projects, including data visualization I created using Tableau.
+Feel free to take a look around and [reach out](https://www.linkedin.com/in/michael-demetradze/) if you have any feedback or questions.
 ## Projects
 1. ### [Customer Shopping Trends Analysis](https://github.com/MikeDemetr/portfolio/blob/main/Customer%20Shopping%20Trends%20Analysis) - SQL:
 I conducted an analysis of customer shopping patterns using a dataset that included customer details, purchase records and interaction history.
 This project involved using SQL queries to extract insights, from the dataset.